Amruth22/Multi-Agent-Code-Review-Pipeline-LangGraph-Refactor/README.md

 - **AI Code Review**: Integrate Gemini 2.0 Flash intelligent analysis
 - **Email Reports**: Build comprehensive notification and reporting system

-## 🤖 Multi-Agent Architecture You Will Build
+## Multi-Agent Architecture You Will Build

 **Your Task**: Implement a true parallel multi-agent architecture with 5 specialized agents:

-1. **🔒 Security Analysis Agent** → You will build vulnerability detection and security scoring
+1. **Security Analysis Agent** → You will build vulnerability detection and security scoring
-2. **📊 Quality Analysis Agent** → You will implement PyLint + complexity metrics + code smells
+2. **Quality Analysis Agent** → You will implement PyLint + complexity metrics + code smells
-3. **🧪 Coverage Analysis Agent** → You will create test coverage + missing test identification
+3. **Coverage Analysis Agent** → You will create test coverage + missing test identification
-4. **🤖 AI Review Agent** → You will integrate Gemini 2.0 Flash with cross-agent context
+4. **AI Review Agent** → You will integrate Gemini 2.0 Flash with cross-agent context
-5. **📚 Documentation Agent** → You will build docstring coverage + API documentation analysis
+5. **Documentation Agent** → You will build docstring coverage + API documentation analysis

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 - Python 3.8+